Garcia98/audiorecorder/README.md

-mic
+Audio Recorder
 =======

-Example for using the microphone with ctrulib.
-Hold down the A button to record, the app will then play the recorded audio once the A button is released.
-Roughly 32 seconds of audio can be recorded with the default audiobuf size in this app.
+Application for recording audio with the microphone using ctrulib.

+Hold down the A button to record, the app will then save the recorded audio in WAV format once the A button is released.
+Roughly 1:05 minutes of audio can be recorded with the default audiobuf size in this app.